To Dream The Dream

 Having just finished an article on "backstory" for my writer's group, I thought I'd include The Backstory Test I developed.
 Backstory is all the stuff that happened to your character before your story begins.
 It is what defines that character, what makes them who they are.
 It is what makes them scream when they see a spider or smile when they hear a certain song on the radio.
 All of these things make up a character, but to include each of them in a story would make for a boring and tedious narrative.
 So, what of your backstory should you include?

-THE BACKSTORY TEST
+THE BACKSTORY TEST________________________

 Is it really needed?